Unsupervised Movement Detection in Indoor Positioning Systems of Production Halls: Movement Classification

-We aim to distinguish between events of the AME and the UAE type.
-In order to achieve this, we use all available information and propose two different algorithm approaches.
+In order to derive a reliable and flexible interpretation scheme of the movement structure in production halls, we aim to distinguish between events, which were an actual movement of the attached object, and events that were undesirably sent (noise type SLEEP).
+We denote both classes as AME (Actual Movement Event) and UAE (Undesired Awakening Event), respectively.
+In order to distinguish between the AME and UAE class, we use all available information and two different unsupervised classification algorithm approaches.
 This involves a distance-based criterion, where small or no traveled distances after a certain number of measured steps indicate the UAE type, and a time-based criterion, where time-discrete awakenings (i.e. rather long intervals between single events of a device) are characteristic for the UAE type.
-We now move on to the definitions of both algorithms which aim to classify the events accordingly.
-We explain their functioning and discuss their suitability for various scenarios.
-Additionally, we propose an easy way to combine both algorithms and to aggregate their results in order to generate a map of spatial production areas.
+Note that both algorithms use the well-established idea of density-based clustering and the distance-based algorithm is in its main idea similar to the ones in \citep{zimmermann2009finding, xiang2016extracting} and is therefore considering flexible intensities of noise type ACC as well.
+However, as explained above, we have a different application focus, require some modifications for the consideration of noise type SLEEP and use a separate analyzation of the distance and time-based algorithm to combine them to a more comprehensive classification allowing for a more flexible movement interpretation scheme.